qelectrotech/qelectrotech-doc/source/en/basics/start_mac.rst

 .. note::

-   For easy access, QElectroTech can be added to the dock.
+   For easier access, QElectroTech can be added to the dock.
 Just open the Applications folder and drag QEelectroTech to the dock.

-Once QElectroTech has been started, the main window looks like the figure bellow.
+Once QElectroTech has been started, the main window looks as follow:

 .. figure:: graphics/qet_window.png
    :scale: 50 %